 I love using quizzes for visitors, especially to help visitors buy the right product and then getting them to click through to Amazon or some other merchant.
 These things work like gangbusters.

 Until recently, I used OpinionStage, which is great but I was having some issues with it on my sites.
 Moreover, OpinionStage costs something like $90 per month for a business plan which I need due to page view volume.

 The mention of ConvertBox on the forum included that member saying it’s currently available for a lifetime purchase.
 I pay for enough monthly subscription software to realize that one-time-purchase opportunities are great if it’s something I think I’ll be using.

 It gets even better.

-Not only does ConvertBox replace OpinionStage but it replaces OptinMonster email sign up forms which costs me $59.
-I should say “which did cost me $59/mo.” because I cancelled my subscription and switched to ConvertBox.
+Not only does ConvertBox replace OpinionStage but it replaces OptinMonster email sign-up forms which cost me $59.
+I should say “which did cost me $59/mo.” because I canceled my subscription and switched to ConvertBox.

 Yes, the email sign up forms you see on this site (Fat Stacks) are courtesy of ConvertBox.
 I will never have to pay for email sign up forms again.
 It’s music to my ears.